 You can even try making multiple variations of an ad, each optimised for different keywords — shirt vs blouse, athletic shoes vs running shoes, etc. You should also keep different markets in mind — for example, pants vs trousers for ads in the US vs the UK.

 You can then match these different keyword strategies with other tools like location targeting to maximise your control over where your ads appear and to whom.

 Upp can help.
-Book your Demo now to see how Upp’s AI-driven technology can easily adjust and align campaigns around the right metrics, solving your issues instantly.
+Book your Free Audit now to see how Upp’s AI-driven technology can easily adjust and align campaigns around the right metrics, solving your issues instantly.

 Using negative keywords in Google Shopping

 As previously stated, Google Shopping ads do not let you select keywords you want to list for.
 However, it does provide you the same ‘negative keywords’ option that exists within a standard Google Ads campaign.